 Global warming has a significant impact on the habitats of animals and plants, as it leads to changes in climate patterns and temperature.

 As temperatures rise, polar ice sheets and glaciers are melting faster than they can form.
 At the same time, water expands when heated.
-The combination of these two factors, amongst others, leads to rising sea levels.
+The combination of these two factors, among others, leads to rising sea levels.

 Rising sea levels caused by global warming can lead to flooding and erosion of coastal areas.
 This can damage buildings and infrastructure, causing many people to become homeless.